flatcar/shim-review/README.md

 *******************************************************************************
 ### What kernel are you using?
 Which patches and configuration does it include to enforce Secure Boot?
 *******************************************************************************
 Our Kernel is based on 6.6 LTS kernel.
-We have GH actions, which regularly monitors for new maintenance releases, and the patches are applied soon as soon as the our CI is green. kernel 6.6.x ebuild dir https://github.com/flatcar/scripts/blob/main/sdk_container/src/third_party/coreos-overlay/sys-kernel/coreos-kernel/
+We have GH actions, which regularly monitors for new maintenance releases, and the patches are applied as soon as our CI is green. kernel 6.6.x ebuild dir https://github.com/flatcar/scripts/blob/main/sdk_container/src/third_party/coreos-overlay/sys-kernel/coreos-kernel/

 *******************************************************************************